IP Spoofing: What It Is and How to Defend Against It

 Amplification attacks combine spoofing with protocols that return large responses to small requests.
 DNS is a perfect example: a 40-byte DNS query for a large TXT record can generate a 4,000-byte response — a 100x amplification factor.
 The attacker sends requests to open DNS resolvers with the victim's IP as the source.
 The resolvers flood the victim with responses the victim never asked for.

-Here's the thing — the attacker needs minimal bandwidth to generate enormous attack traffic at the victim.
+That's the math that makes reflection attacks so dangerous — the attacker needs minimal bandwidth to generate enormous attack traffic at the victim.
 With a 1Gbps outbound connection and good amplification factors, generating 100Gbps of attack traffic is straightforward.
 NTP, memcached, and SSDP have even higher amplification factors than DNS.

 The BCP38 Problem